ERROR - Updated 2026-06-24

 FixData Tool

-CSV Encoding Fixer can help inspect a CSV sample and create a UTF-8 BOM version for Excel.
+CSV Encoding Fixer compares encoding candidates, checks delimiter and column stability, and creates a UTF-8 BOM version for Excel.
 Use a small sample when the file contains private customer data.

 Example